 Take a seaside stroll along the Cliff Walk, a 3-mile walkway that connects Newport’s mansions with the scenic waterfront area.
 It’s one of the best hikes in New England, and a great place to exercise and take in the stunning views of the mansions and coastline.

 Some parts of the Cliff Walk are paved, while others are rocky and uneven, so you’ll want to throw on good footwear.
-Bring plenty of sunscreen too!
+If you’re someone who wears sunscreen, bring that too!

-If you’re an early bird, you won’t have any trouble finding parking in front of Easton’s Beach or on the side streets near the Salve Regina campus and The Breakers mansion.
+For early birds, you won’t have any trouble finding parking in front of Easton’s Beach or on the side streets near the Salve Regina campus and The Breakers mansion.
 Sunrise is the best time to visit because the Cliff Walk hugs the eastern side of Aquidneck Island.

 Tour Newport’s extravagant mansions